 - Acknowledge a complaint within three working days - this can be written or verbal

 - Where clarification is needed we will contact you to discuss this.

 - Agree a timescale for investigating and responding to each complaint on a case-by-case basis.

 We will provide you, within the agreed timescale, with:

 - A single response covering all aspects of the complaint.
 This will usually be in writing, unless this isn't appropriate to your needs.
 Also those complaints that have been instantly resolved will not automatically receive a written response.

-- Details of how to take your complaint to the Local Government Ombudsman (stage two of the procedure) if you are not happy with the response.
+- Details of how to take your complaint to the Local Government & Social Care Ombudsman if you are not happy with the response.